 While it is a very sweet tea (due to the licorice root and marshmallow), the cinnamon, orange peel, and ginger really helped balanced that sweetness quite nicely and I thought it was really delicious to drink.

 Looking for a place to purchase dried herbs?
-I try to support my local herb shop whenever possible for purchasing my herbs, but for the ones she doesn’t carry, I order from Starwest Botanicals.
+I try to support my local herb shop whenever possible for purchasing my herbs, but for the ones she doesn’t carry, I order from Mountain Rose Herbs.
 They have a huge selection of culinary and medicinal herbs, so check them out!

 Dried Licorice Root

 Description: Licorice is very sweet tasting and is a demulcent, meaning it adds a soothing film to mucous membranes.
 It contains polysaccharides that soothe and restore, making it also ideal for issues like sore throats.

 Herbal Actions: Adaptogen, anti-inflammatory, antispasmodic, antiviral, demulcent, expectorant